June 14th 2021

 First things first, this smells amazing.
 Forget coconutty scented creams, this mingles vanilla, Tahitian gardenia and sweet orange on the most grown-up take on after sun we've ever tried.
 It calms the skin and soothes red bits, while the shimmering gold packaging looks chic in your suitcase if that makes a difference to you.
 We love this so much we think we might use it in winter too.

 There's no texture quite as refreshing as a gel - you can almost hear your skin breathe a sigh of relief when you apply this, especially if it's been chilled in the fridge all day (an insider hack).
 This aftersun combines hydrating La Roche-Posay Thermal Spring Water with shea butter for a thirst-quenching drink for parched skin.
+This is GTG's social media manager Jemma's after sun of choice because her skin drinks it up and is left feeling super smoothe and hydrated.

 We've been using Vichy's Idéal Soleil Protective Solar Water SPF all summer, so it makes sense to follow up with an aftersun from the brand too.
 This balm-texture is fairly thick yet not at all greasy.
 It's rich enough that just one application per day leaves the skin feeling soothed – ideal to apply after a day in the sun and before dinner, so there's no need to slather after sun on your skin again before bed.
 It takes redness down, which can often be an issue after your first day on holiday!